akdevent-zz/test2/README.md

   * Logging

 # Introduction
-  This Microservice provides the functionality to create the order by the user who has login into the OMS.
+  This microservice provides the functionality to create the order by the user who has login into the OMS.

 # Testing
-  We have written a few test cases to test our functionality and also written the negative tests to test our exceptions if they are working or not.
+  This microservice contains few test cases to test functionality and also the negative tests to test the exceptions if they are working or not.

 # Entities
+  This microservice contains two entities Order and OrderDetails.

 # Layers Overview
-  We have divided the responsibilities into DAO, Service and Controller layers.
+  Different layers like DAO, Service and Controller layers to divide different reponsibility.

 # Exception Handling
-  We have implemented the Exception Handling framework created for the OMS and then implemented our own custom exceptions.
+  This microservice implements the Exception Handling framework created for the OMS and then implemented custom exceptions for the Order Create story.

 # Logging
-  We have implemented the logging framework created for the OMS.
+  This microservice implements the logging framework created for the OMS.